Encampment under Seattle Int. District overpass being cleared

 Crews with the Washington Department of Transportation (WSDOT) started clearing a homeless encampment under the Interstate 5 overpass Wednesday near King Street and 8th Avenue.

-Officials with the King County Regional Homelessness Authority say they’ve been working to find housing for the more than 100 people who lived at the site.
+Officials with the King County Regional Homelessness Authority said they’ve been working to find housing for the more than 100 people who lived at the site.

 Controversial Ship Canal Bridge encampment clean-up underway

-As of Monday, the office says 86 of the residents have already moved into permanent and temporary housing — about 30 were still there preceding the clean-up.
+As of Monday, the office reported 86 of the residents have already moved into permanent and temporary housing — about 30 were still there preceding the clean-up.

 The clean-up process, led by state transportation crews, began around 9 a.m.
 Wednesday.

-WSDOT crews began work tearing down tents, gathering debris left behind and cleaning up the area.
+WSDOT crews began tearing down tents, gathering debris left behind, and cleaning up the area.
 A spokesperson with the agency tells KIRO Newsradio it may take up to a week from now to complete the work.

 It follows another clearing from the state under the Ship Canal Bridge.
-Officials say all 14 of the people there accepted housing offers.
+Officials said all 14 of the people there accepted housing offers.

-Jay Yanamura volunteers with a neighborhood watch organization called Chinatown safety patrol.

 Just a few days ago, Seattle Police confirmed they found a dead body during another fire response.
 The cause of death is still being determined by the medical examiner’s office.

-Tanya Woo, a Seattle City Council candidate for District 2, says she previously volunteered at the site.
+Tanya Woo, a Seattle City Council candidate for District 2, said she previously volunteered at the site.

 “I’ve been out here applying Narcan and doing CPR,” Woo said.
 “We’re kneeling amongst needles and for people who are our age just dying here in the streets.
 You only have to see a couple of deaths to see this is not a way to live, this is not safe for people here.”

+More from Sam Campbell: SPD cruisers ram car to stop driver, officer injured in Georgetown

-Woo says outreach needs to happen much sooner than it does.
-Woo claims outreach workers connected with people living here too late before the clearing was set up.
+Woo said outreach needs to happen much sooner than it does.
+Woo claimed outreach workers connected with people living here too late before the clearing was set up.

 District 2 Seattle City Councilmember Tammy Morales’s office declined KIRO Newsradio’s request for an interview, citing a prior engagement.